The SHIFT grant is currently closed for applications. Please check back in early 2025 for information about the next open call.

-- All previous awardees who have received support from NACF prior to 2020 are eligible and encouraged to apply.
-Recipients of the 2020 Native Arts Emergency Support Project (pandemic relief) are also eligible to apply.
+- All previous awardees who have received support from NACF prior to 2021 are eligible and encouraged to apply.

 - PROJECT REQUIREMENTS:

-- Projects must address social, environmental or economic justice issues through a Native lens.
+- Projects must address social change issues through a Native lens.

 - Projects must include specific strategies that activate the community and include public presentation of the work.